 Lexus extended warranty: cost, coverage and plans

-Lexus vehicles are well-known for their build quality and longevity, but Lexus owners may still be interested in extended warranties to protect themselves from repair bills.
+Lexus vehicles are well known for their build quality and longevity, but you may still be interested in an extended warranty to protect yourself from repair bills.
 Lexus even has an official extended warranty program, but is it the best option available?

 Keep reading to see what a Lexus extended warranty can cover, what it costs, whether it’s worth it and how it stacks up against the competition.